FLATLAY/flatlayWiki/flatlay-user-story.md

 The creative user can *approve* or *reject* that campaign, if  user approves campaign, it will join the campaign and then it can send a photo to that campaign. when the Merchant creates a campaign, it defines what is the purpose of the campaign, and then invites the creative users to join to the campaign and ask them to send  photos according to the purpose
 **Open campaigns**:
-A Merchant can create a public campaign called "Open campaign"  and every creative user can see those campaigns.
+A Merchant can create a public campaign called "Open campaign"  and every creative user can see those campaigns. merchant sees users who have applied for its campaign (campaigns who has applied relation with users with value pending) Merchant can approve or reject application whihc it turns the properties to: campaign[approval:pending] or campaign[approval:reject]

 **Discover**:
 Those users and Flatlays  that are..
 **Messages**: